utah-cs4470-sp23/class/assignment5/README.md

    `<expr1>`, `<expr2>`, `<expr3>`, and so on.
 An expression where
    precedence is important, such as `1 + 2 * 3`, must have exactly one
    parse tree according to this grammar, and of course it needs to be the correct one.
-Put this expanded grammar in `a5-checkin.md`.
+Put this expanded grammar in `a5-checkin.md`, using the same syntax we've been using for grammars.

 3. Write the signature for the type checking function for the Assignment 5 version of JPL.
 Put this in `a5-checkin.md`.